grafana/grafana/docs/sources/developers/plugins/create-a-grafana-plugin/extend-a-plugin/add-log-queries.md

 ### Log result meta information

-> To be implemented in logs data frame as field and/or meta
+> Must be implemented in the data frame as a field and/or as meta attribute

 [Log result meta information]({{< relref "../../../../explore/logs-integration/#log-result-meta-information" >}}) can be used to communicate information about logs results to the user.
 The following information can be shared with the user: